latazadehomero/cornell-marginalia/README.md

 generate most of the chemical energy. %%> "Powerhouse" of the cell (ATP) %%

 ```
+Bidirectional Margins: You can now use the %%< syntax to force a specific note to render on the opposite margin (only Reading View).
+Perfect for dual-margin workflows!

 ### 2. 🎨 Semantic Highlighting (New in v2.0)